99ff00/react-charty/README.md

 # react-charty [![npm version](https://img.shields.io/npm/v/react-charty.svg?style=flat)](https://www.npmjs.com/package/react-charty)

 This component was born during the Teleram contest where I took one of the prize places.
-Big ups to the Telegream team.
+Big ups to the Telegram team.

 ### Features